hirosystems/clarinet/README.md

   - Variables:
     - var-set

 In addition to those operations, the check-checker is also a bit opinionated and prefers that untrusted data be checked near the source, making the code more readable and maintainable.
-For this reason, it also requires that arguments passed into private functions must be checked and return values must be checked.
+For this reason, the check-checker also requires that arguments passed into private functions and return values must be checked.

 - Calls to private functions
 - Return values

-Finally, another opportunity for exploits shows up when contracts call functions from traits.
+Finally, another opportunity for exploits appears when contracts call functions from traits.
 Those traits are untrusted, just like other parameters to public functions, so they are also required to be checked.

 - Dynamic contract calls (through traits)